Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 We also set the `crAction` for the morph.
 This code in invoked when the user types a carriage return / enter key.
 As I said above, we want the same action as when a user clicks on the 'Interlingua Contains' button.

-We want the prompt string to stick to the left of the layout, so we set the entryLayout's padding to `#left`.
+We want the prompt string to stick to the left of the layout, so we set the entryLayout's axisEdgeWeight to `#rowLeft`.

 We will see how this works when we actually build and return a window.